Isaiah 19 - Outline of Isaiah (Book Notes menu page)

 an altar... and a pillar... to the LORD... for a sign... for a witness...-

 These monuments will be erected to testify of Egypt's identification with the LORD (Jehovah, the God of Israel's covenant).
 Egypt is a land full of monuments to false gods and empty promises.
 These new monuments (of v.19) will honor the true and living God, who was formerly unknown to them (cp.
 Acts 17:23).
-Observe that 'altar' and 'pillar' are singular, not plural.
+Observe that 'altar' and 'pillar' (in v.19) are singular, not plural.
 These will not be alternate places of worship, but reminders of their identification with Jehovah's one Sacrifice and one Covenant. (cp.
 Josh 22:10,26-29; 1Tim 3:14-16; Heb 10:12-18)

 they shall cry unto the LORD because of the oppressors...-